[EN] - Creating a cluster with CoreOS and Docker

 Also in the configuration panel, we have to customize the startup of

-new instances, configuring network details, Etcd
+new instances, configuring network details, Etcd discoveries service

-and Fleet
+and Fleet cluster manager.

-file that is written to the YAML format.
+We can create our cloud-config file that is written to the YAML format.

 This file is processed during startup of the cluster’s machines, the